Sahilberi/ImageTextField/README.md

 CocoaPods is a dependency manager for Cocoa projects.
 You can install it with the following command:

 $ gem install cocoapods
-To integrate TableViewReloadAnimation into your Xcode project using CocoaPods, specify it in your Podfile:
+To integrate ImageTextField into your Xcode project using CocoaPods, specify it in your Podfile:

     source 'https://github.com/CocoaPods/Specs.git'
     platform :ios, '9.0'